-One of the 10 nominees for Young Developer of the Year in the 2014 net Awards, Anselm Hannemann is based in Munich, Germany.
+One of the 10 nominees for Young Developer of the Year (opens in new tab) in the 2014 net Awards (opens in new tab), Anselm Hannemann (opens in new tab) is based in Munich, Germany.
 Freelance frontend developer and co-creator of Open Device Lab, INIT and the PUBKON conference, he also curates the Web Development Reading List and co-wrote the Adobe Digtal Publishing Suite book.
 We spoke to him to find out more.

 What are your main areas of expertise?

 Give us a summary of your career so far.